 - In a medium bowl whisk butter, cream cheese, and sugar.
 Add egg and combine with a stand mixer or a handheld mixer until completely incorporated.

-- In the same bowl add flour, baking soda, ground cinnamon, and ground nutmeg.
+- In the same bowl add flour, baking powder, ground cinnamon, and ground nutmeg.
 Mix well.

 - Now fold a cup of dried cranberries into the dough.
 Wrap the dough with a plastic wrap and chill it in the refrigerator for 30-minutes.